 Worth the effort

-The first pair of socks I made were for my husband for Christmas three years ago.
+The first pair of socks I made was for my husband for Christmas three years ago.
 They took ages, but I was really pleased with them when they were finished, and so was he.

 So much so, that he has worn them regularly until he made holes in both of them.